anupamsri/Invisibility_Cloak/README.md

 2) Run invisiblecloacode.py & get away from the screan so that it can record the area.

-3)Now come in front of the screen when the window pop out on your desktop.
+3) Now come in front of the screen when the window pop out on your desktop.

-4)Grab a red cloth and Let the magic begin !!
+4) Grab a red cloth and Let the magic begin !!

 5) Congratulations!!
 You are now a wizard!!

-6)Press q to quit on any of the open camera windows.
+6) Press q to quit on any of the open camera windows.

 ## Now Lets see the code: